 McGee was offered in 1845 a position with the Freeman’s Journal in Dublin and in June returned to Ireland.
 He reported on the proceedings in Dublin of the Repeal Association organized by Daniel O’Connell and then moved to London where he covered the parliamentary session of 1846 which repealed the Corn Laws.
 While working for the Freeman, however, McGee became closely associated with Young Ireland, an enthusiastic group of Irish nationalists who believed that self-government was a fundamental principle of nationality, and who were trying to develop a sense of Irish identity by their contributions to journalism, history, and literature.
 McGee contributed two volumes to their “Library of Ireland,” Gallery of Irish writers in 1846 and A memoir of the life and conquests of Art MacMurrogh in 1847.
 He also began to contribute to the Nation, Young Ireland’s journal.
 Finally he was asked to resign from the Freeman.
 McGee transferred to the Nation just after his 21st birthday.

 In July 1846, Daniel O’Connell announced his support for the new Whig government which promised Irish reform; McGee supported the leaders of Young Ireland when they resigned from the Repeal Association and established the Irish Confederation to promote what they believed were the original aims of the association, repeal of the union between Ireland and Great Britain.
 He was a principal speaker at all of the new association’s public meetings and was elected secretary in June 1847.
-On 13 July 1847 he married Mary Theresa Caffrey.
+On 13 July 1847 he married Mary Theresa Caffrey in Dublin.
 The couple were to have five daughters and one son, but only two daughters survived their father.

 The Irish Confederation was frustrated in the general elections of 1847, and a radical faction developed which called for armed action.
 When the radicals were purged from the Confederation at the beginning of 1848 McGee supported the conservative leadership.
 But the French revolution of February persuaded the conservatives to adopt a revolutionary course of action, and McGee now participated in the plans for an Irish rebellion.
 He was actually arrested for sedition on the eve of his first wedding anniversary, but the charges were dismissed the next day.
 The government suspended habeas corpus in Ireland towards the end of July, and the Irish Confederation appealed to the country for armed support.
 McGee was dispatched to Scotland where he was to collect an expedition of armed sympathizers, but the main resistance did not last two weeks and McGee’s expedition did not embark.
 He returned to Ireland; when he could not obtain a following in the northeast he left again for the United States.